Reggae: Asia

 In the Philippines, several bands and sound systems play reggae and dancehall music.
 Their music is called Pinoy reggae.
 Japanese reggae emerged in the early 1980s.
 Reggae is becoming more prevalent in Thailand as well.
 Reggae music is quite popular in Sri Lanka.
 Aside from the reggae music and Rastafari influences seen ever more on Thailand's islands and beaches, a true reggae sub-culture is taking root in Thailand's cities and towns.
 Many Thai artists, such as Job 2 Do, keep the tradition of reggae music and ideals alive in Thailand.

 Famous Indian singer Kailash Kher and music producer Clinton Cerejo created Kalapi, a rare fusion piece of reggae and Indian music for Coke Studio India.
 Other than this high-profile piece, reggae is confined to a small, emerging scene in India.
+Reggae Rajahs are a reggae and bass music sound system crew based out of New Delhi, India.
+They are the first Jamaican style sound system in India and creators of Goa Sunsplash Festival.
 Thaikkudam Bridge, a neo-Indian band based in Kerala, India, is known for introducing reggae into Indian regional blues.